Imperial presidency: Criticisms

 The "Imperiled Presidency" was a theory of former President Gerald Ford.
 Ford argued that rather than being too powerful, the president does not have enough power to be effective.
 The growth in the size of the bureaucracy surrounding the president since the New Deal made the executive more difficult to control.
 Ford said that "a principal weakness in the presidency is the inability of the White House to maintain control over the large federal bureaucracy.
 There is nothing more frustrating for a President than to issue an order to a Cabinet officer, and then find that, when the order gets out in the field, it is totally mutilated."

 According to Dino P. Christenson and Douglas L. Kriner, presidents have considerable leeway to act independently of Congress and the courts, but unless domestic public opinion is in their favor, unilateral action risks inciting political pushback.

 Usage in other countries

 The presidencies of France and South Korea have also been described as imperial presidencies.

 Especially in South Korea, because of this, the Institute for Democracy and Diversity (V-Dem) insists that South Korea's dictatorship has been under way since Yoon Suk-yeol assumed office as president.
 V-Dem was based on the fact that the Yoon Seok-yeol government had taken suppressions against the opposition party.
+Yoon's attempted self-coup in the 2024 South Korean martial law crisis was the culmination of these efforts, resulting in his impeachment by the National Assembly and Constitutional Court.